Low-Tox Laundry Solutions

 1/2 cup liquid castile soap

-2-3 drops of essential oil (optional) - I like lemon.
+2-3 drops of essential oil (optional) - I like rose.

-In a mixing bowl, combine washing soda, borax, and sodium percarbonate.
+In a mixing bowl, combine the washing soda, borax and sodium percarbonate.
 Stir well to combine.
 Add liquid castile soap to the bowl and mix until the ingredients form a paste.

 If desired, add 2-3 drops of your favorite essential oil.
 Store in an airtight container.